openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 * (WARNING: You must type in **yes** not just **y** to pair)

 * On your phone, tap the pair button that popped up.

+Troubleshooting note: If after the `pair AA:BB:CC:DD:EE:FF` command you get a response of `Failed to pair: org.bluez.Error.AlreadyExists`, that means you likely have already tried to pair previously...but have run into problems getting it to run properly.
+Double-check that your cell provider allows for personal hotspots and bluetooth tethering.
+Make sure you have enabled those for your device.
+If you have confirmed those, you can `remove AA:BB:CC:DD:EE:FF` and start at the sudo commands again to attempt a fresh pairing.

 * Execute the `paired-devices` command to list the paired devices -